chilcano/box-vagrant-wso2-dev-srv/README.md

 $ sudo update-rc.d %WSO2_SERVER_NAME% disable
 ```

-To check all Linux services running, just execute this in your VM:
+To check what Linux services are running, just execute this in your VM:

 ```
 $ service --status-all